Toma400/Yamlomiser/readme.md

 the file to see how it works.
 You can open it with any text reading software, like Notepad.
 File needs to have at least one category and one value.

 If there's executable file, you simply enter category names into the terminal showing up.

 If there's not, you can download the repository and run it with `ruby randomiser.rb`, or build the executable through `ruby build.rb` command.
 Note that you should have Ruby installed, as well as `yaml` gem, for this to work properly.
-Building executable requires `zip` gem (and possibly `rubyzip` as well).
+Building executable additionally requires `zip` gem (and possibly `rubyzip` as well).

 # License and credits
-License: simple All Rights Reserved.
+License: simple **All Rights Reserved**.
 Because why the heck not.
 Credits:
 - Toma400 (code, logo, everything)
 - GothRoss server (idea)